-Dangote Cement has the strategic goal of becoming one of the world’s leading cement companies and certainly the largest in Sub-Saharan Africa, which we believe will be the next big growth market for cement.
+Dangote Cement is well on the way to becoming one of the world’s leading cement companies and certainly the largest in Sub-Saharan Africa, which we believe will be the next big growth market for cement.

-Growth in population size and GDP will require considerable investment in infrastructure and housing as urbanisation increases and economies move way from agriculture, or diversify from dependence on minerals and oil towards manufacturing, retailing and services.
-Increasing personal wealth and the ongoing shift towards younger, more affluent and more mobile populations will increase demand for property as household occupancy falls towards more global levels of around four people per house.
+Despite the recent slowing of its economies, Sub-Saharan Africa will need considerable investment in infrastructure and housing as urbanization increases and economies diversify from dependence on agriculture, minerals and oil towards manufacturing, retailing and services.
+Increasing personal wealth and the ongoing shift towards younger, more affluent and more mobile populations will also increase demand for property as household occupancy falls.

-It is the combination of these drivers that will see Sub-Saharan Africa’s demand for cement increase substantially in the coming years, from around 100Mt at present to many times that in the coming decades.
-Although the market has 130Mta of capacity at present, we believe this capacity, much of which is ageing and inefficient, could soon be overwhelmed by demand as population sizes and GDP continue to drive consumption upwards.
-Such rapid growth will far exceed that experienced in other markets, where most countries have gone well beyond their ‘infrastructure build-out’ phase.
+The combination of these drivers will see Sub-Saharan Africa’s demand for cement increase significantly in the coming years, from about 84Mt at present.
+Although the market had around 136Mta capacity in 2016, we believe this capacity, much of which is ageing and inefficient, could soon be overwhelmed by demand as population growth, increasing urbanization and rising GDP continue to drive consumption upwards.

-Our strategy to expand rapidly and serve this growing market began in 2008 when we took the first steps into manufacturing cement in our home country of Nigeria, which is perhaps Africa’s most attractive and profitable market for cement.
+Our strategy to expand rapidly and serve this growing market began in 2007 when we took the first steps into manufacturing cement in our home country of Nigeria, which is perhaps Africa’s most attractive market for cement.

-Benefiting from tight cost control and investment incentives in the form of tax holidays, our strong cash generation in Nigeria has funded our expansion both inside and beyond its borders.
-At the end of 2015, we had 29.3Mta of capacity in Nigeria, giving us a substantial position in our home market.
-Our entire production base now consists of 44Mta of production and import capacity in a total of nine countries spanning Africa from Senegal to Ethiopia and down to South Africa.
-Indeed, within months of opening our factories in these three countries, we achieved rapid gains in market share we achieved across Africa soon after our plants were opened, despite the presence of strong incumbents.
+Benefiting from competitive pricing, tight cost controls and investment incentives in the form of tax holidays, our strong cash generation in Nigeria funded our expansion both inside our home country and beyond its borders into key African markets where we are building new capacity that will serve the needs of Africans for the coming decades.
+Our entire production base now consists of almost 46Mta of production and import capacity in a total of ten countries spanning Africa, from Senegal to Ethiopia and down to South Africa.
+The success of our expansion is seen in the rapid gains in market share we achieved across Africa soon after our plants were opened, despite the presence of strong incumbents.

-Furthermore, our business model is based upon rapid expansion at a time when the world’s major cement companies are distracted by high debt, by merger integration or by both.
-When we look for new opportunities we are look for several key features in the market: the availability of good limestone from which to make cement; the availability of investment incentives, usually in the form of tax holidays; a large population with a growing economy; access to good transport infrastructure; access to low-cost fuel; a cement deficit; strong infrastructure and housing commitments; and an industry that is characterized by substantial imports, as well as older, less-efficient, more costly and sub-scale plants.
+When we search for new opportunities we look for several key features in the market: the availability of good limestone from which to make cement; the availability of investment incentives, usually in the form of tax holidays; a large population with a growing economy; access to good transport infrastructure; access to low-cost fuel; a cement deficit; strong commitments to investment in infrastructure and housing; and an industry that is characterized by substantial imports, as well as older, less-efficient, more costly and sub-scale plants.

-Our strategy in every country is to be the leader on costs, on quality and on service.
-We are building large, modern, highly efficient plants that deploy the latest equipment from Europe, China and beyond enabling us to make higher-quality cement at lower costs, thereby giving us strong competitive advantages.
-In this way we can sell higher-grade cements at a price that will compete with lower-grade products already in the market.
-Furthermore, our plants are designed to make the higher-strength cements (such as 42.5 and 52.5 grades) that will increasingly be demanded as the size and height of buildings increase in Africa’s growing economies.
-This is an inevitable shift in the market from which we are strongly positioned to benefit.
+Our strategy in every country is to be the leader on costs, quality and service.
+We build large, modern, highly efficient plants that combine the latest equipment from Europe, China and beyond to enable us to make higher-quality cement at lower costs, thereby giving us strong competitive advantages.
+In this way we can sell higher-grade cement at a price that will compete with lower-grade products already in the market.
+Furthermore, our plants are designed to make the higher-strength cements (such as 42.5 and 52.5 grades) that will increasingly be required as the size and height of buildings increase in Africa’s growing and urbanizing economies.
+This is an inevitable shift in the market from which we will benefit.

-The advantages accrued by our factories will be augmented by the advantages we can achieve in logistics and procurement, where our size and financial strength enable us to invest in strong distribution capabilities at costs unattainable by smaller and less financially strong competitors.
+The advantages accrued by our factories will be augmented by the advantages that we can achieve in logistics and procurement, where our size and financial strength enable us to invest in strong distribution capabilities at costs unattainable by smaller and less financially strong competitors.
 A good example of this is the outline agreement we have with the Industrial and Commercial Bank of China to fund our expansion at very attractive terms, albeit at a more modest pace than we outlined in our 2015 Annual Report, because of continuing difficulties in obtaining foreign currency.

-Our business is organised into two regions: Nigerian Operations and Pan-African Operations.
-Each region pursues a strategy in line with the overall corporate strategy set out by the Group’s Board and Executive Management, but mindful of the prevailing conditions in each market.
+Our business is organised into two strategic regions: Nigeria and the Rest of Africa.
+Each region pursues its business plan in line with the overall corporate strategy set out by the Group’s Board and Executive Management, but mindful of the prevailing conditions in each market.

-Nigeria is Sub-Saharan Africa’s largest market for cement, consuming more than 21Mt in 2015.
-In Nigeria our strategy has been to invest heavily to become the leading manufacturer of cement for domestic consumption.
-From our three factories, all located south of the country’s two main rivers, we can reach almost every local market in Nigeria with our extensive and market-leading fleet of distribution trucks.
-We deliver more than half of all cement we make directly to customers, a strategy that has enabled us to build close relationships with them.
-The remainder of volumes dispatched form our factories are collected by third-party distributors with whom we have also forged strong relationships.
+Nigeria is Sub-Saharan Africa’s largest market for cement, consuming more than 22.7Mt in 2016.
+From the 29.25Mta capacity of our three factories, all located south of the country’s two main rivers, we can reach every local market in Nigeria with our extensive and market-leading fleet of distribution trucks.
+In 2016, we sold almost 14.8Mt of cement, representing 65% share of the Nigerian market.

-Nigeria is a country blessed with large limestone deposits and surrounded by countries that do not have native limestone.
-As a result they are forced to import either finished cement or its intermediate product, clinker.
-In fact, many of the 15 countries in the Economic Community of West African States (ECOWAS) – especially those on the coast – are obligatory importers reliant mainly on imports from the Far East.
+Nigeria has substantial limestone deposits and is surrounded by countries that do not have sufficient limestone to make their own cement.
+Because of this deficiency they must import bulk cement or clinker.
+In fact, many of the 15 countries in the Economic Community of West African States (ECOWAS), especially those on the coast, are obligatory importers of cement, reliant mainly on imports from outside ECOWAS.

-By trading within the ECOWAS region we are able to offer a product that is free of import duties, compared to Far Eastern products the region currently imports, which are liable for import duties.
+By trading within the ECOWAS region we are able to offer a product that is free of import duties, compared to the non-ECOWAS products the region currently imports.

-Because we ourselves import bulk cement into Ghana and clinker into Cameroon, our first goal will be to substitute these imports for products we make ourselves in Nigeria.
-By manufacturing additional product in Nigeria, we will increase the capacity utilization of our plants, thereby increasing their efficiency and profitability.
-Furthermore, shipping times will be considerably reduced when exporting from Nigeria to these nearby countries, enabling us to land a ‘fresher’ product than cement or clinker that has been at sea or even in storage for some time.
+Because we ourselves import bulk cement into Ghana and clinker into Cameroon, our goal is to substitute these imports for products we make in Nigeria.
+By manufacturing additional cement in Nigeria, we will increase the capacity utilization of our plants, thereby increasing their efficiency and profitability, which is an obvious benefit to our Nigerian business.

 Our Pan-African operations encompass everything outside of Nigeria.